-I’m a unicorn that can develop full stack in multiple languages, design a secure, accessible system with an excellent user experience and create the CI/CD pipeline to build and deploy it.
+I’m a unicorn that can develop full stack in multiple languages, design a secure, accessible system with excellent user experience and create the CI/CD pipeline to build and deploy it.

 Or I can do none of those things and build a team which will do it for you.

 My name is Doug McDonald, I’m the User Experience Capability lead at BMT.
-I live in Wiltshire, UK with my wife Kim and our daughter Phoebe.
+I live in Wiltshire, with my wife Kim and our daughter Phoebe.
 I enjoy developing software and my passion is designing user interfaces.

 I’m lucky enough to be able to combine my coding expertise with my design skills and lead a talented team at BMT where we design digital services for complex user needs in an enterprise environment.

 I studied Computer Science at University of Wales Aberystwyth (UWA) and from there took a position at Somerfield where I spent time working as desktop support and then technical support for their electronic point of sale (EPOS) system learning SQL from books.